By Esha Shah

 Those 5kgs you were happy to shed in the first month were the water weight in your body.
 Left with no reserves, you suffer from dehydration.

 4. Slow metabolism

 When your body starves , it anticipates an existential crisis and in order to prepare you for that by making sure your body still has some energy for that time, your body will reduce your metabolic rate and start storing fats.
-This is done so that in case you are deprived of food, your body will still be able to burn those fats and create energy for you.
+So that, in case you are deprived of food, your body burns those fats and creates energy for you.
 The body also loses lean muscle mass and that can directly lead to weakness, among other ill-effects.
-Thus, most Fad Diets will work counterintuitively and now your metabolic rate is very low and your body is hoarding more fat.
+Thus, most Fad Diets will work counter intuitively and now your metabolic rate is very low and your body is hoarding more fat.